SFULibrary/islandora_rest_ingester/README.md

 Please note:

 * when ingesting compound objects, the value of the `--cmodel` option should be "islandora:compoundCModel".
 Content models for child elements are assigned automatically based on the OBJ datastream file's extension.
+If the content model cannot be assigned, the child object is not ingested.
 * when ingesting books, the value of the `--cmodel` option should be "islandora:bookCModel".
 * when ingesting newspaper issues, the value of the `--cmodel` option should be "islandora:newspaperIssueCModel", and the value of the `--parent` option should be the PID of the newspaper object.